Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS - Asymmetric encryption.md

 ## PKCS #9 — Selected Attribute Types

 - **Purpose:** Provides **extensibility** for other PKCS standards.
 It is not a protocol itself, but a _library of definitions_ for "attributes" that can be attached to objects like certificates or private keys.
+The attributes are like additional informations.

 - **Examples of Attributes:**